yorknouse/docs/pages/07-annual-events.md

 layout: page
 ---

-In hopefully chronological order.
+In hopefully chronological order (Guideline dates really need adding).

 This page attempts to straddle the line between providing information you can figure out for yourself, and not providing enough information.
 In reading it, it becomes clear that lots of our website and things are horrible messes of bad code, and WordPress is not especially helpful -- sorry about that.

 These instructions describe how to keep thing ticking over in a sort of homoeostasis, but we hope you'll want to change things to make them actually better.

 ## JCRC Elections

 Not very exciting, but one of the first things in every academic year.
-There will be some coverage of each college's hustings and elections results.
+There will be some coverage of each college's hustings and elections results, normally across two articles (one for hustings and one for results).

-In 2013, we used the misleadingly named `single-freshers-colleges.php` post template (originally made for the preceding summer's freshers' site).
-All the colleges' [hustings reports](http://www.nouse.co.uk/2013/11/18/college-elections-2013/) were crammed into one post with some fragile HTML, and the same for the [results](http://www.nouse.co.uk/2013/11/23/college-election-results/) -- this was a bit of a nightmare.

-Next year, we _could_ simply squeeze Constantine College into that template, but it would be better to do something else.
+There is a plugin that adds college tabs to the page with some shortcodes.
+This needs improving as it can be a bit unstable at times, but it does serve it's purpose.

 ## YUSU Elections

 These happen every February.
 [Our websites for this](http://www.nouse.co.uk/elections/) are quite good.
-Archived versions from 2009 onwards are all accessible via the drop-down menu, and the 2013 and 2014 sites are "live", running the current version of the source code.
+Archived versions from 2009 onwards are all accessible via the drop-down menu, and the 2013-2017 sites are "live", running the current version of the source code.

 There is a "Candidate" custom post type, which should be used for the elections candidates' "profiles".
 Each should be placed in the special category for the position they're standing for.